 - Do you plan on staying in the property for a few years?
 Your first home is not likely to be your forever home, it is just your first step towards your future mansion!

 - Can you afford repairs and upkeep on the property?
-If it is an older Queenslander style property have you budgeted for ongoing repairs and maintenance?
+If it is an older Queenslander-style property, have you budgeted for ongoing repairs and maintenance?
 Will it need a new kitchen and bathroom in the short term?

 - If you bought the property, who would buy it from you in a few years?
-I like to start with the end in mind, when buying a property I always think about who I will sell it in a few years.
+I like to start with the end in mind, when buying a property, I always think about who I will sell it to in a few years.
 If it’s going to be a very narrow market like retirees, is this going to harm the growth potential of the property?

 How long will it take to get to work?

-Most property inspections are done on Saturday’s when the traffic is much different from during the week when there are commuters going to work and kids being dropped at school.
+Most property inspections are done on Saturdays when the traffic is much different from during the week when there are commuters going to work and kids being dropped at school.

-Before buying a property I check it out at least one morning before work around 8am, and again one evening around 5-5.30pm to see if it is affected by rat runners racing down your street, or traffic noise you wouldn’t otherwise notice on a quiet Saturday morning.
+Before buying a property, I check it out at least one morning before work around 8 am and again one evening around 5-5.30 pm to see if it is affected by rat runners racing down your street or traffic noise you wouldn’t otherwise notice on a quiet Saturday morning.

-|Median house price (2 bed, 2016) 👨👧||$768,000||$550,000|
+Median house price (2 bed, 2022)

-|Median house price (3 bed, 2016) 👪||$815,000||$540,000|
+Median house price (3 bed, 2022)

-|Median house price (4 bed, 2016) 👨👩👧👦||$1,105,000||$659,000|
+Median house price (4 bed, 2022)

-Median unit price (2 bed, 2016)||$478,000||$420,000|
+Median unit price (2 bed, 2022)

 This gives you some really powerful data that can help understand the property and the local area quickly, including demographic data that has been extracted directly from the Census.
-It includes lots of different data to help get you familiar with the area very quickly, including:
+It provides lots of different data such as:

 - Family Score: Stats on local schools, daycare and universities.